 Students will be assigned to groups in order to conduct profiles of cities around the world.
 This will give you a chance to explore the historical and contemporary developments of a single city through a series of questions.
-Students may present these findings in a number or ways including a PowerPoint presentation, a podcast, a short video, a panel presentation, or any other approved medium.
+Students may present these findings in a number or ways including a PowerPoint presentation, a podcast, a short video, a panel presentation, or any other medium approved by the instructor.
 Several questions and topics should guide this assignment including:

 - 1. The founding of the city, historical influences on the built environment; - 2.
 Periods of stark demographic changes (population, racial and ethnic composition, age, income, housing costs, etc.); - 3.
-Primary modes of industry (past and present); - 4.
+Primary modes of industry and economic activity (past and present); - 4.
 Famous hallmarks/notable staples (e.g., museums, landmarks, food); - 5.
 Pop culture references to the city (e.g., music, movies, documentaries); - 6.
 Recent scholarly books on the city.

 The purpose of this assignment is to facilitate a group activity by which students can work together to produce a deliverable.
 It also allows students the opportunity to interact with one another in a smaller setting.
 Students will be graded on their 1) creativity, 2) their depth of knowledge about the city, and 3) their presentation skills.
-Each group will identify the city of interest to their instructor by March 1st, via email.
-The instructor will provide some points of interest for each group to consider when doing their research.
-Additional directions regarding each medium will be given before March 1st so that each group can plan ahead.
+Each group will identify the city of interest to their instructor by March 2nd, via email.
+The instructor will provide some guiding advice for each group to consider when doing their research.
+Additional directions regarding each medium will be given by February 8th so that each group can plan ahead.

-Each group will present the final project on March 22nd.
+Each group will present their final project on March 14th, 21st or 28th.
 Each group will have approximately 15 minutes to present their work to the class.
-Class that day will be treated like a conference presentation in which each group presents, and the class will be allowed to ask follow-up questions via a panel format.
+Class that day will be treated like a conference presentation in which each group presents, and then the class will discuss overlapping themes and patterns across these case studies.
 Presentations typically illustrate only a small portion of one's overall knowledge.
-Given that the presentations are limited, the Q&A section will allow each group the opportunity to shed further insights about their particular city.
-Additional directions will be given to the class by March 8th.
+Given that the presentations are limited, the Q&A section will allow each group the opportunity to shed further insights about research conducted on their particular city.
+Additional directions will be given to the class by February 1st.